S. Irfan Habib: Domesticating Modern Science: A Social History of Science and Culture in Colonial India

 The book contained a collection of essays from various journals and prominent publications that focused on how the first generation of scientists in post-Renaissance India responded to and appropriated the theories and practices of modern science into their cultural traditions, often conflicting among themselves but yet working towards a common goal of achieving freedom from colonialism.
 A review in Social Scientist was positive and noted the work to be an impressive collection of informative and conceptually agile essays from a multitude of disciplines.

 To Make the Deaf Hear: Ideology and Programme of Bhagat Singh and His Comrades

 Syed's work on Bhagat Singh and his comrades focuses on the range of ideological processes which led to Bhagat Singh's thought-school of revolutionary philosophy and corresponding political manifesto.

 K.N.
-Panikkar, in his review of the book, praised the meticulous documentation and scholarly analysis in the work.
+Panikkar, in his review of the book, praised the meticulous documentation and scholarly analysis.